Psalm 36 – Mercy to the Heavens

 i.
 The essence of flattery is found in words that say one is better than he or she actually is.
 We usually think of flattery as coming from others, but we are entirely able to tell ourselves that we are better than we actually are.

 ii.
-Matthew Poole described several ways one may flatter one’s self in regard to sin:
+Matthew Poole described several ways one may flatter oneself in regard to sin:

-· That their sins “are not sins, which a mind bribed by passion and interest can easily believe.”
+· That his sins “are not sins, which a mind bribed by passion and interest can easily believe.”

-· That their sins “are but small and venial sins.”
+· That his sins “are but small and venial sins.”

 iii.
 “He had not God before his eyes in holy awe, therefore he puts himself there in unholy admiration.
 He who makes little of God makes much of himself.
 They who forget adoration fall into adulation.
 The eyes must see something, and if they admire not God they will flatter self.”
 (Spurgeon)

-v.
-He flatters himselfwhen the sin is discovered.
-“To smoothe over one’s own conduct to one’s conscience (which is the meaning of the Hebrew) is to smooth one’s own path to hell.”
+vi.
+He flatters himself when the sin is discovered.
+“To smooth over one’s own conduct to one’s conscience (which is the meaning of the Hebrew) is to smooth one’s own path to hell.”
 (Spurgeon)

 d.
 He has ceased to be wise and to do good: The character of the wicked man is shown in his words (which are wickedness and deceit), in his plans (he devises wickedness), in his habits (sets himself in a way that is not good), and in his attractions (he does not abhor evil).